People ask me all the time how I got started with Art Journaling. I’ve touched on it some in my blog, but not what led up to it.

 This roadmap literally shows the exact steps you should take (and in what order!) plus common mistakes to avoid to go from stuck and overwhelmed to living in a state of inspired creative flow.

-Jumble Journal Roadmap
+The Jumble Journal Workshop

 It’s a pretty awesome feeling, and I want you to be able to experience it, too.